The design idea combines

 Video link Tonearm Installation

-There is an explanatory videos for the tonearm installation:
+There are explanatory videos for the tonearm and for the cartridge Installation

 Static and dynamic balance of a unipivot